firish/Interesting_Engineering/7_RAID_Configurations.md

 ### RAID 4 - Block-level Striping with Dedicated Parity
 - **Description**: RAID 4 stripes data at the block level with a dedicated parity disk.
 This setup offers better random read performance than RAID 3.
-- **Explanation**: **Block-level striping** divides data into blocks and spreads them across multiple disks, allowing for faster access.
+- **Block-level striping** divides data into blocks and spreads them across multiple disks, allowing for faster access.
 The dedicated parity disk handles error correction but can become a bottleneck during write operations, as it needs to be updated with every change.
 - **Advantages**: Good for random read performance as data can be accessed independently from multiple disks.
 - **Disadvantages**: Write performance suffers due to the bottleneck created by the dedicated parity disk.
 RAID 4 is less common and has been overshadowed by RAID 5.
 - **Use Case**: Suitable for systems where read operations are more frequent than write operations, such as in databases or file servers with heavy read access.